 When I started using this game to teach subtraction, it was difficult to find bowling sets to use in the classroom.
 Now with the surge of backyard games, you can find bowling sets at Walmart, Target and other stores.
 My personal favorite are the mini bowling game sets that I found on Amazon!
 The ones that I use in my classroom can be found here.
 They are a great deal, since you can get 6 or 12 individual sets for less than $1 a piece!
 This allows you to have enough sets for partner games or several different math tubs!

 I also found that using a lid as a ‘bowling alley’ helps to contain the balls and pins.
 I just use the lid from the sterilite container that my game goes back into.
 But…in researching a little for this blog post, I found this mini bowling set and I am in love!
 I love that it has the gutters and little ball ramp!
 It’s not as inexpensive as they other, but I could buy 2 different sets for math tubs. (click picture to be taken to product)

 After using another teacher friend’s recording sheet, I decided I wanted one that allows for multiple games and not one game at a time.
 So in my true DIY self, I created my own recording/response sheet.

 The recording or response sheet has 8 different ‘bowling games’ on it.
 Students will set up bowling pins and bowl, knocking down the pins.
 They will then record how many pins were knocked down and complete the subtraction sentence.
 Students can cross out knocked down pins to ‘show their work’ or color the pins that are still standing.
 That is the decision of you and your students to determine how you want your students to show their work.
 You can also laminate or place in a plastic pocket for multiple uses.
 Want the freebie for yourself?
-I hope you are a Kindergarten Chaos Exclusive Member, since it is on our FREEBIES page here!
+You can access it HERE.

 Looking for more subtraction ideas?
 Check out this post for more subtraction games and ideas!